 Professor Natkunam Ketheesan

-Professor in Biomedical Science - School of Science and Technology
+Professor in Biomedical Science (Infection & Immunity) - School of Science and Technology

 Phone: +61 6773 2991

 Professor Ketheesan is an academic with interests in teaching, research and research training.
-He obtained his MD at the Vinnitsa State Medical University and after briefly working as a clinician he went on to complete his MSc in Clinical Immunology and PhD at the University of Leeds.
+He obtained his medical degree (MD Hons) at the Vinnitsa State Medical University and after working briefly as a junior clinician, went on to complete his MSc in Clinical Immunology and PhD at the University of Leeds under the tutelage of Professor Eileen Ingham.
 He held post-doctoral positions at the universities of Leeds, Western Australia and Queensland and in 2000 joined James Cook University.
-There he was rapidly promoted from Lecturer to Senior Lecturer and Associate Professor before being conferred the title of Professor with a Personal Chair in Infection and Immunity in 2011.
+Within a decade, he was promoted from Lecturer to Senior Lecturer and Associate Professor and in 2011 conferred the title of Professor with a Personal Chair in Infection and Immunity.

-In 2018 he joined the University of New England as Professor in Biomedical Science to develop teaching and research programmes in Infection and Immunity.
-He concurrently holds an Honorary Professorial Research Fellowship with the Menzies School of Health Research in the Northern Territory of Australia.
-He has conducted sabbaticals at the Queensland Institute of Medical Research, Oklahoma University Health Sciences Center, University of Massachusetts Medical School, and the Institute of Glycomics at Griffith University.
-Professor Ketheesan is the Principal Consultant for Australian Tropical Solutions.
+In 2018 Professor Ketheesan joined the University of New England and is currently a tenured Professor in Biomedical Science (Infection and Immunity).
+In Australia he concurrently holds Honorary Senior Research Fellowships with the New England Institute of Healthcare Research and the Menzies School of Health Research.
+He is also a Visiting Professor to the Universities of Jaffna and Colombo and the Principal Consultant for Australian Tropical Solutions.
+As a Visiting Fellow/Professor he has conducted research during sabbaticals at the Queensland Institute of Medical Research, Oklahoma University Health Sciences Center, University of Massachusetts Medical School and the Griffith University Institute of Glycomics.

-Professor Ketheesan’s research efforts focus on investigating the interactions between selected bacterial pathogens and the human host, enabling the development of strategies to better identify and combat infections and their complications.
+Professor Ketheesan’s research has been focused on investigating the interactions between selected clinically relevant bacterial pathogens and the host, enabling the development of strategies to better identify and combat infections and their complications.
 His group has developed novel rodent models to determine host-pathogen interactions in rheumatic heart disease, melioidosis, tuberculosis and Q fever.
-Professor Ketheesan publishes extensively (>100 pubs) and is invited to present both nationally and internationally.
+His work has been funded by both international and national funding agencies including the National Health and Medical Research Council and the Australian Research Council.
+Professor Ketheesan has co-authored over 125 peer reviewed journal articles and book chapters, delivered over 175 conference presentations and invited seminars and has supervised to completion over 45 research theses.

 PhD, University of Leeds, United Kingdom